buelowp/sunset/README.md

 SunSet is C++, no C implementation is provided.
 It is compiled using C++14, and any code using it should use C++14 as well as there is a dependency on C++14 at a minimum.
 Newer C++ versions work as well.

 # Releases
+* 1.1.4 Making this work for Arduino and the library manager via Include Library
 * 1.1.3 Performance improvements to enable the ESP8266 to function better.
 Thank you to https://github.com/Glichy.
 * 1.1.2 Bumping the library.properties license field to be correct.
 This forced a new release number so it would work with build systems.
 * 1.1.1 Changes to support case insensitive file systems.